n0vedad/lcdproc_g15/FAQ.md

 **Q: Where are macros stored?**
 A: In `~/.config/lcdproc/g15_macros.json` with automatic saving.

+**Q: Are G-Key macros device-specific?**
+A: Yes!
+This macro implementation is optimized for **G510s** key layout.
+Other supported devices (G15/G15v2/G510) may have different key mappings and require manual adjustment.

 **Q: What gets recorded in macros?**
 A: Keyboard input, mouse clicks, mouse movements, and timing between actions.
 Fast typing is automatically consolidated into efficient commands.